|Nutrition Facts (per serving)|

-To serve as a tapa, spoon some of the peppers onto slices of crusty, rustic bread.
-Or, arrange slices of bread around a bowl of the peppers and provide a spoon for your guests to top the bread slices themselves.
+To serve as a tapa, spoon some of the peppers onto slices of crusty, rustic bread or baguette.
+You could also arrange slices of bread next to a bowl with the peppers and provide a spoon for your guests to top the bread slices themselves.
+Enjoy hot, warm, or cold!